 Whether you’re buying ground coffee or coffee beans, the grind size plays an extremely important role.

 Choosing the best grind size for your brewer is very important if you want to produce the best results.
 You’ve probably noticed there’s a difference between a fine and coarse grind size.
 To take it a step further, there are a few different grind sizes best for a specific brewing type.
 Your classic drip machine doesn’t use the same grind as an espresso machine, where you’ll need fine grind size.
 What’s more, coarse grind size works best for the French press.

 If you’re grinding beans yourself, you need a high-quality burr grinder with more grind settings that can produce consistent results with each grind.
-Grinding beans at home gives you even more control over the final brew and opens up new possibilities of different types of drinks.
+Consistent grind gives you that ideal surface area (when coffee comes into contact with water) to extract the most flavor consistently.
+Grinding beans at home gives you even more control over the final brew and it opens up new possibilities of different types of drinks.